 Interpreting practice and feedback are important.
 One of my grad school professors wrote an article about peer assessment that inspired me to write about my own experience.
 Practice with a partner or in groups involves giving feedback to others, and in turn accepting others’ feedback.
 It requires a lot of work from everyone involved.
 It’s not just a matter of half-listening and then telling your practice partner, “Yeah, that was great.”

 In 2012, I practiced alone and with a partner to prep for my state court exams.
 In 2015, I prepped the staff interpreters at my hospital Language Services department for their national certification exams.
 That same year, I prepped for my transition exams to be admitted to the second year of my graduate program, and then I passed my exit exams and graduated.
 Here’s what I’ve learned about feedback in interpreting practice, and how to make the best use of your time.

-Last month the Language Services crew at the academic health center where I work started prep for CCHI’s oral exam, which they’re planning to take at the end of July.
-We started by prepping for the biggest part of the test, consecutive interpreting.
-We’ve also done some prep with simultaneous interpreting.
-I’m sharing here how we’re getting ready!
+In this post, I’ll tell you how I prepared my staff interpreters to take their oral exam for certification.
 This is the method I learned when prepping for my state court oral exam, and then we used this same method in some of my grad school courses.
 Here’s what you’ll need: